amanzi/amanzi/doc/input_spec/AmanziNativeSpecV4.rst

 The sublist `"transient time integrator`" defines parameters controlling linear and nonlinear solvers during transient time integration.
-Its parameters are similar to that in the sublist `"steady state time integrator`" except for parameters controlling pressure re-initialization.
-Here is an example:
+Its parameters are similar to that in the sublist `"steady state time integrator`".
+Here is a short example:
+Note that the transient time integrator can be restarted multiple times, prefereably every time a simulation goes through a stress test (e.g. cribs are turning on and off abruptly).

 .. code-block:: xml